jquery/learn.jquery.com/README.md

 3. Edit config.json to use the username and password for your local WordPress network
 4. `grunt`

-*Windows note: Line endings need to be Unix-style (line-feed only).
-Make sure your text editor creates new files with Unix-style line endings.
-In addition, the following setting to your git config will keep the Unix-style line endings when pulling from the repository.*

 ```
 $ git config --global core.autocrlf true
 ```